jonathan-chin/mec-cs/2023-fall/cs-244/slides/03-terminal-and-review.md

 ---

+# Notes

+- arrays are collections of like data
+- arrays are a collection of values in rows
+- a collection of anything, each item can be referred to by its index
+- same data type!
+- arrays are ordered
+- arrays are variables that have multiple values
+- to access an item inside, use square bracket notation
+- declare an array: `int numbers[10]`;
+- indexes start at 0

+---

 # Review Arrays 2/3

 - arrays are continuous blocks in memory that hold many of the same data type